pravien/-UFO-blog_entry/README.md

 As seen from the table above, XML took almost three times as long to serialize without compression, and twice as long when also using GZip to compress data.

+### Future work

+So in the future when starting a project one might consider what is needed, the speed for all different small devices and use JSON or use XML and then you will be able to perfrom alot of validation on the data through the meta data inside the data format.
+When talking about the speed of transferring data another good format could be a binary format which is properly even faster but testing it would get an idea of how much the speed could improve.

 ### Conclussion